Lamar Jackson: Professional career

+Pre-draft

-On January 5, 2018, Jackson announced that he would enter the 2018 NFL Draft.
-Some draft pundits doubted Jackson's quarterback abilities and suggested that he switch positions to wide receiver due to his athleticism, but he remained adamant about his intention to play quarterback professionally.
-He declined to run drills such as the 40-yard dash during the NFL Scouting Combine, in order to focus on displaying his passing skills.
-Jackson reportedly clocked in a 4.34 40 yard dash time in 2017 at Louisville which would have been the fastest time in NFL history for a quarterback.
+On January 5, 2018, Jackson announced that he would enter the 2018 NFL draft.
+Many draft pundits doubted Jackson's quarterback abilities and suggested that he switch positions to wide receiver due to his athleticism, but Jackson remained adamant about his intention to play quarterback professionally.
+Jackson declined to run drills such as the 40-yard dash during the NFL Scouting Combine, in order to focus on displaying his passing skills.
+Jackson reportedly clocked in a 4.34 40 yard dash time in 2017 at Louisville.